b2io/base2.io/_posts/2015-12-30-jscs-intellij-setup.md

 ---
 layout: post
-title: Getting Started with JSCS and Web Storm
+title: Getting Started with JSCS and WebStorm
-tags: [code style, javascript, Web Storm]
+tags: [code style, javascript, WebStorm]
 author: jstevens
 comments: true
 ---

-[JSCS](http://jscs.info/) is my new favorite javascript tool, it helps keep all the javascripts looking the way I want it (or my team wants it).
-You can read more detail about it at their site but for the purposes of this blog post I'm going to show you how to get it setup with [Web Storm](https://www.jetbrains.com/webstorm/) or other [jetbrains](https://www.jetbrains.com/) IDEs.
+[JSCS](http://jscs.info/) is my new favorite javascript tool.
+It helps keep all the javascript files looking the way I want it (and my team wants it).
+You can read more details about it at their site, but for the purposes of this blog post I'm going to show you how to get it setup with [WebStorm](https://www.jetbrains.com/webstorm/) or other [Jet Brains](https://www.jetbrains.com/) IDEs.

 <!-- #REST#BEGIN -->
 ###Installing/Setup JSCS